StylizedAce/remote-docker-setup/README.md

 htpasswd -nbm <username> <password>
 ```

-# OBS: username and password is replaced with whatever username and password you would like to hash into a "key"
+# OBS: username and password is replaced with whatever username and password you would like to hash into a "key" (and remove the "<>" after )

 ## step 3. copy the hash into your compose file like so